umeloha/GithubRepoPage/README.md

 # GithubRepoPage

 ## Aim:
-### To create a minimalist version of a GitHub repositories page using react and the GITHUB API.
+### To create a minimalist version of a GitHub repository page using react and the GITHUB API.